brendonyang/connector_sdk/custom_auth/README.md

 ### Enhancements To An Existing Adapter

-1. Create a fork of workato/custom_connector_docs (if it hasn't been created).
+1. Create a fork of `workato/custom_connector_docs` (if it hasn't been created).
-2. Replace existing file from the folder workato/custom_connector_docs/custom_connectors/sdk_code in your own repository.
+2. Replace existing file from the folder `custom_connectors/sdk_code` in your own repository.
 Take note to follow the naming convention for your connector code: adapter_name_connector.rb
-3. Create a PR into the master branch of workato/custom_connector_docs for your added file.
+3. Create a PR into the master branch of `workato/custom_connector_docs` respository for your added file.
   - Our SDK repository goes through automated review by Hound bot.
 This checks for compliance with Ruby coding style guide.
 Developers are asked to fix all hound comments.
 4. Submit your application to us [here](https://developer.workato.com).
   - Set your ticket type to "Submit Custom Adapter"